BBMRI-cz/fhir-module/docs/MONITORING.md

 # Monitoring Setup

-This project uses **Prometheus** for uptime metrics collection and **Promtail** to push logs regarding the app status to the Grafana cloud.
+This project uses **Prometheus** for uptime metrics collection and **Promtail** to push logs regarding the app status to Grafana Cloud.
 The monitoring stack is integrated with the FHIR module to provide observability mainly for the synchronization processes, since that is the main purpose of the module.

 ## Overview